Make this year the best yet with this Easy 5 Step Process for Goal Setting. Learn the important steps for SMART goal setting that actually works!

 Your goals need to mean something to you.
 Not your husband or kids, you.
 They need to be something that you're motivated to accomplish.
 Don't go overboard.
 5-7 goals are plenty to focus on and a manageable number to track.

 Maybe you've heard of SMART goals.
 Perhaps not, but they're the best criteria you can start with when setting your goals.
 The acronym means:

 Specific - Set goals that identify exactly what you want to accomplish.
 Don't be too broad.

 Bad example - Write an eBook.

 Good example - I will write an eBook for moms by the end of January that helps them organize their homes.

 Measurable - How can you measure your progress?
 How will you know if you're on track?
 Numbers are important here.

-Actionable – It's best to start with an action verb and not be wishy washy.
+Actionable (or achievable) - It's best to start with an action verb and not be wishy-washy.

 Realistic - Can your goal actually be achieved?
-You want to stretch yourself, but also make it something that you can actually do.
-I like to set the bar high, but not so high that I’d never achieve it.
+You want to stretch yourself and make it something you can actually do.
+We like to set the bar high, but not so high that we can never achieve it.

-Time Bound – A goal without a date is just a dream.
-If you really want to accomplish your goals you need to give yourself a deadline.
+Time-Bound (or timely) - A goal without a date is just a dream.
+If you want to accomplish your goals, you need to give yourself a deadline.